TL;DR

 Pillar 1: Life Insurance – The Cornerstone of Your Legacy

 Life Insurance is the most well-known form of protection, but its purpose is often misunderstood.
 It’s not for you; it’s for the people you leave behind.
-It pays out a cash sum upon your death, providing a financial lifeline for your loved ones at the most difficult time.
+It may pay out a cash sum upon your death, providing a financial lifeline for your loved ones at the most difficult time.

 Who needs it?
 Anyone whose death would have a financial impact on someone else.
 This includes people with: